-- → The active fan speed is defined by the binary sequence of the control loop (L17-L23) or if F10= ON the output of the PI sequence of this control loop.
+- The active fan speed is defined by the binary sequence of the control loop (L17-L23) or if F10= ON the output of the PI sequence of this control loop.

-Automatic fan speeds can be overridden by keypad if manual mode is enabled (UP02 = ON).
-If fan should be - → Demand based functions: The fan will start automatically in case there is a demand on the heating or cooling sequence of a specific control loop (defined in F01) or the controller if F01=5.
+Automatic fan speeds can be overridden by keynad if manual mode is enabled (LIPO2 = ON).
+If fan should be - Automatic fan speeds can be overridden by keypad if manual mode is enabled (UP02 = ON).
+If fan should be manually disabled F08 need to be set to ON. - → Demand based functions: The fan will start automatically in case there is a demand on the heating or cooling sequence of a specific control loop (defined in F01) or the controller if F01=5.
 Startup and switch off delays will apply. - → With manual positioning (F01=6) control the fan by time schedule or manually.
 Setting F02=0 will disable manual positioning through the operation terminal.
 The fan will then only be controlled by time schedule.
 Set F02=1 to allow manual positioning.